mdealiaga/Portfolio/README.md

 ### Relevant CS Projects

-* [Twitter Sentiment Analysis Tool](https://github.com/mdealiaga/CS50/tree/master/pset6/sentiments) Tool which takes as input a twitter account, scrapes all of its tweets, and returns a distribution of the overall sentiment of the tweets.
+* [Twitter Sentiment Analysis Tool](https://github.com/mdealiaga/CS50/tree/master/pset6-python-sentiment-analysis/sentiments) Tool which takes as input a twitter account, scrapes all of its tweets, and returns a distribution of the overall sentiment of the tweets.
 [Python, Sentiment Analysis]

-* [Mock Stock-trading Website](https://github.com/mdealiaga/CS50/tree/master/pset7/finance) Created a SQL database and flask-run website which together allow users to register, buy, and sell stocks with fake money.
+* [Mock Stock-trading Website](https://github.com/mdealiaga/CS50/tree/master/pset7-sql-finance/finance) Created a SQL database and flask-run website which together allow users to register, buy, and sell stocks with play money.
 [SQL, Python, Flask]